deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 Everything worked fine locally, but broke when I tested the module on a build server.
 This was odd, as the module did not have any dependencies.

-In this post I'll explain what I did, and how to properly define classes and enums in your PowerShell script modules to avoid issues for yourself and consumers of your modules.
+In this post I'll explain what I did, how to properly define PowerShell classes and enums in your PowerShell script modules to avoid issues for yourself and consumers of your modules, and why you may want to consider using C# classes and enums instead.

 ## TL;DR: Just tell me the proper way to do it